This is level 3: pick prime numbers in the range 38 to 61.

 Level 4 - Pick prime numbers in the range 62 to 99

 Level 5 - Identify numbers as being either prime or composite up to 144

 More on this topic including lesson Starters, visual aids, investigations and self-marking exercises.

-Currently the fastest time for this level (Level 3) has been achieved by 19046 with a time of 0:09 (that is 9 seconds) on Sunday, March 17, 2019.
+Currently the fastest time for this level (Level 3) has been achieved by Gfitt17 with a time of 0:08 (that is 8 seconds) on Thursday, July 11, 2019.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.